-The civil-military divide has implications not only only for recruitment and readiness, but also for military families’ sense of belonging to their local communities.
+The civil-military divide has implications not only for recruitment and readiness, but also for military and Veteran families’ sense of belonging to their local communities.

-Blue Star Families is committed to fostering civil-military integration and promoting military cultural competency in civilian communities.
+Blue Star Families is committed to fostering civil-military integration and promoting military cultural competency in communities.

-Belonging is important to the health and wellness of active-duty military and veteran families.
-“Belonging” connotes a subjective sense of membership, influence, shared emotional connections, integration, and the fulfillment of needs within a community.
-While many military families feel connected to institutions and networks within their communities, many still do not feel they belong in them.
+While many feel connected to institutions and networks within their communities, a number of military and Veteran families still do not feel they belong in them.
 Feeling deprived of belonging can lead to severe depression and mental distress, while a sense of belonging is associated with the ability to cope with military life stress.

-Our surveys have shown that belonging to the local civilian community increases over time, but military families who relocate frequently may not have the time to establish that belonging before another relocation.
-Furthermore, perceptions of civilians’ military family lifestyle cultural competency (MFLCC) significantly and positively correlate with a sense of belonging to the community among both military and veteran family respondents.
+Our surveys have shown that belonging to the local civilian community increases over time, but military-connected families who relocate frequently may not have time to establish that belonging before another relocation.
+Furthermore, perceptions of civilians’ military family lifestyle cultural competency (MFLCC) significantly and positively correlate with a sense of belonging to the community among both military and Veteran family respondents.

 - Maximize interactions between installations and local communities

 - Evaluate installation commanders on their effectiveness in collaborating with local civilian leaders to promote civil-military engagement

 - Improve installation engagement with local high schools to ensure military service is a celebrated choice for graduates

 - Open installation recreational resources to local community members for events that bring non-military members onto base/post